The big three ratings are:

 But the Remodeling Futures Program at Harvard University’s Joint Center for Housing Studies found no comparable green bonus in other parts of the country.
 I suspect that green buyer awareness hasn’t yet moved east, and that, along with a weak real estate market and hefty certification fees, makes a quick return on your investment a long shot if you’re not on the West Coast.

 How much are the fees?
-If you dig into a meaty downloadable report written by the American Institute of Architects in Cincinnati, you’ll find that NHBA’s program is the most affordable, ranging from $2,000 at the entry level up to about $28,000 for its “emerald” rating.
+NHBA’s program fees range from $2,000 at the entry level up to about $28,000 for its emerald rating.
 A LEED entry-level certification starts at $6,400 while the platinum-level rating can cost $38,000.

 Resale value aside, green home ratings do offer other benefits: